 The now year-round Upper Lot maze is open for Horror Nights.
 You can prepare yourself by reading our post on this permanent attraction that opened July 2016.
 You can view video of this maze and all of last year’s mazes on our YouTube channel.
 It is not surprising that there was little to no wait for it last year because people can see it all the time.
 There were a few changes in scare actors and their locations, but it is mostly the same maze.
 You could skip this one if you have seen it already or plan to visit the park another day, but since there is a short wait, you might as well stroll through if you have the time.

 This high-energy live stage show “Direct from Vegas” has returned.
 The show features music and the theatrics and dance moves of the Jabbawockeez.
 They deliver gravity-defying choreography as well as special effects and humor.
 We say that this is one you can skip or save for the end after you have gotten in your must-see mazes.
 Do not see the first show because you need to use that valuable time to hit the mazes.

 Scare Zones at Halloween Horror Nights Hollywood 2017

-Even we frogs jump hilariously higher than usual in terror at Halloween Horror Nights — usually when we least expect it in a scare zone.
-There are three Scare Zones, each one more terrifying than the next.
+We frogs jump (even higher than usual) in terror at Halloween Horror Nights — usually when we least expect it in a scare zone.
+There were three Scare Zones in 2017, each one more terrifying than the next.

 This Scare Zone at the gateway to the Backlot is all hell-fire and brimstone as it sends you and a journey through hell.
 There you’ll find Mad Monks, Burnt Lost Souls, Half-Goat Executioners, and Blacksmiths forging the chains of Purgatory.
 Watch out for Satanic demons, especially the towering King and Queen.